yjzhou0219/HighDim-Mediation-GOAL/README.md

-### Method 3: Using Docker (Recommended for Full Reproducibility)
+### Method 3: Using Docker (Full Reproduction)

 To eliminate any operating system conflicts or dependency issues (such as difficulties installing the `lqa` package), we provide a Docker environment configured with `renv`.
 This ensures the simulation runs in an isolated container identically matching our exact computational environment.
 We have provided a `Dokerfile` in this repository alongwith the `R` file.

 **Prerequisites**: Ensure [Docker](https://www.docker.com/products/docker-desktop) is installed and running.

-**Step 1: Build the Docker Image** Open your Terminal or Command Prompt (CMD), navigate to the root directory of this repository (e.g., `cd path/to/HighDim-Mediation-GOAL/`), and run the following command.
+**Step 1: Build the Docker Image** Open your Terminal or Command Prompt (CMD), clone the repository and navigate to the directory containing the Dockerfile (i.e., `cd path/to/HighDim-Mediation-GOAL/`), and run the following command.
 This will automatically set up R 4.4.2, install system libraries, and restore exact package versions via `renv.lock` (this process may take a few minutes):

 ```r
 docker build -t goal-mediation-env .